 * Ability to grow, adapt, and accept change

-* Ability to work overtime when the business is in need
+* Ability to work weekends when applicable

-* High school diploma or general education degree (GED), one-year related experience and/or training; or equivalent combination of education and experience, COA or COT is preferred.
+* Minimum Required: One year of related experience and/or training; or equivalent combination of education and experience

 If you need assistance with this application, please contact **************.
 Please do not contact the office directly - only resumes submitted through this website will be considered.